Spacetime geometry of acoustics and electromagnetism: Conclusion

 In particular, the dynamical gauge fields have clear physical interpretations at every stage of our development of acoustics, which directly refutes the commonly held belief that gauge fields are physically meaningless just because they have gauge freedoms.
 As a concrete example, one of the gauge fields for acoustics is a mass-density displacement vector field away from the equilibrium configuration of the medium, with its gauge freedom corresponding to the freedom of choice of origin for displacements.
 Just as introductory physics students are not told that spatial displacements are physically meaningless just because the choice of origin is arbitrary, we should also not tell ourselves that gauge fields are physically meaningless just because they have similarly arbitrary choices of reference.

 The grade structure of electromagnetism is geometrically complementary to acoustics, making the comparison of the two theories illuminating.
 The complete set of \emph{dynamical} potentials form an odd-graded complex vector field, which includes an electric vector potential describing energy-momentum per charge and a magnetic pseudovector potential describing rotational energy-momentum per charge.
-The complete set of \emph{measurable} electromagnetic fields form an even-graded spinor field, which includes the usual Faraday bivector field describing force per charge, but also two additional scalar and pseudoscalar fields describing \emph{power} per electric and magnetic charge, respectively.
-These power fields are neglected in standard treatments of electromagnetism, but modify Maxwell's force field equations of motion as well as the Lorentz force felt by probe charges, so are important results from the analysis in this paper.
-The additional force terms are parallel to the velocity, so are qualitatively different from the other forces and thus distinguishable.
-Moreover, the power fields directly keep track of deviations away from causal Lorenz-FitzGerald gauge constraints, so the seeming absence of these power correction terms in the lab provides \emph{experimental} support for the Lorenz-FitzGerald gauge being physically enforced, rather than an convenient choice made by theorists.
+The complete set of \emph{measurable} electromagnetic fields form an even-graded spinor field, which includes the expected Faraday bivector field describing force per charge, but may also include two additional scalar and pseudoscalar fields describing \emph{power} per electric and magnetic charge, respectively.
+These added power fields directly keep track of any local deviations away from the causal Lorenz-FitzGerald gauge constraints.

+The technical possibility of these extra power fields has been seemingly overlooked in standard treatments of electromagnetism, and their inclusion modifies the equations of motion as well as the Lorentz force felt by probe charges to make the electromagnetic force and power fields both experimentally testable.
+Importantly, the additional Lorentz force terms are parallel to the velocity, so are qualitatively different from the other forces and thus easily distinguishable as anomalous braking or self-acceleration effects, which implies that existing experimental data can already tightly constrain the values of the power fields.
+The clear absence of these power correction terms in existing lab data thus provides \emph{experimental} support for the Lorenz-FitzGerald causal gauge conditions being satisfied in this geometrically complete treatment of electromagnetism, which contrasts with their interpretation as optional partial gauge constraints in traditional Maxwell electromagnetism.

 As important examples, we analyzed in detail how wave solutions appear in each theory, without appealing to \emph{ad hoc} complex exponentials using a scalar imaginary.
 Instead, we emphasize that wave solutions naturally involve the spacetime \emph{pseudoscalar} as an effective imaginary unit, such that the waves produce \emph{phase rotations} that continuously exchange information between pairs of complementary grades, in the sense of a Hodge-star grade-inversion duality.
 We highlighted that these intrinsic and frame-independent phase rotations are enabled by the phase-degeneracy of \emph{null} bivector fields and \emph{null} complex vector fields, which complement the usual complex scalar fields to give three distinct phase-rotation sectors of the spacetime geometry.
 Our detailed analysis of such wave propagation also shows why a geometrically complete description of each theory that includes all complementary grades is not just aesthetically pleasing, but physically necessary.